 The proposed Project is an expansion of existing activities at the site.
 While the disturbance area would change, the same waste disposal, management, and monitoring practices have been conducted at the site for many years.
 The current facility operates under WDRs that require compliance with applicable water quality standards.
 The WDRs are intended to prevent degradation of surface water and groundwater quality.
+The existing monofill also operates under an Industrial General Permit (WQ Order No. 2014-0057-DWQ - Facility No. WDID 7 13I005191) which requires the development/implementation of a site-specific stormwater pollution prevention plan (I-SWPPP), a monitoring plan, and requires the Discharger to submit a Notice of Intent (NOI) to obtain regulatory coverage.

 Stormwater monitoring conducted in February 2019 indicated that the facility meets the numeric action levels for pH, suspended solids, and oil & grease.
 The total iron concentration exceeded the annual average value for the numeric action level, despite implementation of Level 2 Exceedance Response Actions.
 It is unknown whether additional qualifying storm events this year could bring the annual average iron level into compliance.
 The source of the elevated iron is unknown but may be related to naturally-occurring concentrations in soils in the site vicinity and/or windblown dust.
 In either case, the iron does not appear to be related to waste disposal activities in Cell 3.
-Significant impacts surface water quality impacts related to the exceedance of iron limits in surface water would be reduced to below significance with implementation of mitigation measure HWQ-1.
+Significant impacts surface water quality impacts related to the exceedance of iron limits in surface water would be reduced to below significance with implementation of the I-SWPPP and monitoring required under the Industrial General Permit and the Updated Waste Discharge Requirements that would be obtained by the Project mitigation measure HWQ-1.